SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

   * The last owner of those resources is either deleted or blocked in Azure Active Directory.

-This report helps manage Microsoft 365 resources' health and helps ensure there are no abandoned resources on the tenant.
+This report helps manage Microsoft 365 resources' health and helps ensure there are no abandoned resources in your tenant.

 ### Generate Orphaned Resources report